JeruLuke/Parallelizing-Image-Processing-Tasks/README.md

     Using Joblib : 0.0940001011 seconds
     Without Joblib : 15.3860001564 seconds

+**Using the Argument parser**

+If you are not comfortable with changing the path in the script befroe running, you can use `parallelizing_loops_argparser.py` and pass the desired path as an argument:

+`python parallelizing_loops_argparser.py --path <place your desired path>`

 ## Other Approaches

 You also might want to check out some questions on this subject on [stackoverflow](https://stackoverflow.com/):